NESCent/hip_hack_howto/research/deep_dive_notes.md

 LH invited GH to department, he is speaking tomorrow.

-### polished summary with key points
+### Polished summary with key points

 This team began with the sense that different software implementations for computing likelihoods were not giving the same results.
 They compared 4 different implementations (ape, geiger and OUCH in R, and an external application called Mesquite) for several kinds of tests.
 Effort was divided by implementation.
 Because one of the team members (LH) was the author of geiger, this led to improvements in the geiger package (7 of the 20 code files were changed, and 6 of the 19 documentation files).
 A second team member (GH) also contributed code to geiger, and subsequently was listed as an author in the documentation for geiger (https://cran.r-project.org/web/packages/geiger/geiger.pdf).

 This project had several intangible impacts reported by LH.
 From the comparison with other programs, some of which took optimization very seriously, LH realized that it was not sufficient for the geiger package to use simple built-in optimization routines.
 Subsequently, LH spent more time on optimization and challenged the software with hard optimization problems.
 During the hackathon, team members spent considerable time discussing a shared interest in integrating fossil data with phylogenies.
 These discussions did not lead to tangible results during the hackathon.
-However, they led to a better awareness of the current state of the field based on expertise provided by GH.
+However, they led to a better awareness of the current state of the field based on expertise provided by GH, and to a lasting scientific relationship (e.g., in November, 2015, LH hosted GH as a guest speaker in his department).
 A few years later LH edited a special issue on integrating fossil data with phylogenies, though he had not contributed to this area before the hackathon.

 * comparative tests of 4 implementations
    * http://informatics.nescent.org/wiki/R_Hackathon_1/Trait_Evolution_SG.